ondra6ak/rssr/README.md

 0 0,4,8,12,16,20 * * * /usr/bin/rssr-pull
 ```

-Close the editor and your done.
+Save and close and your done.
 From this moment cron will execute `rssr-pull` every four hours.

 Feeds
 -----